 - Show evidence of becoming life-long learners by participating in multilingual communities at home and around the world and by using their linguistic and cultural competence in their professional careers or for personal enjoyment and enrichment.

 Placement for Language Courses

-To determine proper student placement within the modern language program, the department will consider each student's experience with a foreign language, such as number of years of high school French, Spanish or Italian, grades and A.P. scores.
-After the first week of each class, the department reserves the right to evaluate the student's language credentials and to re-assign them to a class more suited to their ability and performance.
+To determine proper student placement within the modern language program, the department will consider each student's experience with a foreign language, such as number of years of high school language, grades and A.P. scores.
+After the first week of each class, the department reserves the right to evaluate the student's language credentials and to re-assign them to a class more suited to their ability and performance, if necessary.
 Courses are usually taken in sequence.